howerj/dbcc/readme.md

 written in [C][] called [MPC][] and are licensed under the [3 Clause BSD][] license.

-To build, you only need a C (C99) compiler and Make (probably GNU make, I make not effort to support other Make implementations).
+To build, you only need a C (C99) compiler and Make (probably GNU make, I make no effort to support other Make implementations).
 The dbcc program itself it written in what should be portable C with the only external dependency being your platforms C library.